ttyngai/BlackJack/README.md

 An even bigger challenge was to have the second hidden card simultaneously store it's numeric value and showing an SVG with the backside.
 The backside card element `<div>` generated carries a unique `id` generated.
 When hands are to be shown, the code applies the animation to flip the downwards facing card halfway `scaleX()`, while finds and swaps the facecard `<div>` carrying the corresponding `id`, applies the correct animation classes again to show the card being flipped back, and showing the correct SVG.

+an even more massive challenge was the apply the split function.
+The need for tracking the card and value became difficult as cards are being generated and moved to different rows and caluculated.
+As a result rows have their own IDs as well, as generation, animation and scoring requires it.

 With `setTimeout()` functions to simulate some delays, I also needed to make sure buttons can't be pressed again during timeout.
 Hence there is a block of code to manage button enable/disable with corresponding color change.

 **BONUS: This game is sized for both desktop and mobile phone screens.
 The breakpoint is set to 800px**

 **BONUS #2: There is a HELP button in which Bond will help you choose the action that has highest probability of winning.
 This is based on "perfect blackjack strategies" without soft ACE rules**

-**BONUS #3: Autopilot mode required careful timing in order for animations to work properly.**
+**BONUS #3: Autopilot mode required careful timing in order for animations to work properly.
+As a nice touch the buttons chosen by autopilot will bounce**

 ### **Gameplay Screenshots:**